-The ICP waters subcentre in Bergen, Norway is tested with the help from Sweden each second year (not in 2015).
+The ICP waters subcentre in Bergen, Norway is tested with the help from Sweden every second year (not in 2017).
 The Swedish University of Agricultural Sciences in Uppsala prepares and evaluates the test of the subcentre.
 Methodology and implementation is otherwise identical to the other tests.

-3. Results and discussion
+3 Results and discussion

-Two laboratories participated in the intercalibration of invertebrates in 2016 (Appendix A).
-The content of species in the test samples delivered - and the results of the identification by the different laboratories are shown in Appendix Tables 1 - 2.
+Four laboratories participated in the intercalibration of invertebrates in 2017 (Appendix A).
+The content of species in the test samples delivered, and the results of the identification by the different laboratories, are shown in Appendix B, Tables 1 - 4.